Northern Health leads B.C. in licencing infractions for long-term care facilities - Burns Lake Lakes District News

-When it comes to licensing infractions, Northern Health is leading the way.
+When it comes to licensing infractions, Northern Health (NH) is leading the way.

 In 2019 the healthcare provider had 41 total facility inspections with 142 licensing infractions for an overall rate of 119.6 infractions per 1,000 beds.